grantjenks/python-sortedcontainers/docs/performance-scale.rst

 each ripple starts as a sharp-looking normal curve and then flattens out.

 In modeling each of the above cases, a normal curve is used to represent the sublist lengths.
-When adding elements the range of the curve is bounded by :math:`load` and :math:`load * 2`.
+When adding elements, the range of the curve is bounded by :math:`load` and :math:`load * 2`.
 While deleting elements the curve is bounded by :math:`\frac{load}{2}` and :math:`load`.
 The curve wraps-around these limits.
 Normal distributions have two parameters: :math:`\mu` and